Major sponsor iSentia

 - Social media: a public space privately owned

 - The demands of the 24/7 news cycle on media units

 - Strategic planning for not-for-profits

 TRAINING - SOCIAL MEDIA FOR PUBLIC AFFAIRS

 Steven Lewis is a successful journalist and self-published author.
 He is the co-author of the Taleist Self-Publishing Survey, a comprehensive world-wide survey of self-publishers.
-Throughout the course, Steven will share the results of that research, including which genres are selling best as ebooks on the net
+Throughout the course, Steven shared the results of that research, including which genres are selling best as ebooks on the net.

 The Walkley Foundation acknowledges the support of our major event sponsor iSentia and our industry partner Media Super.